DIT-MCO: 75 Years… And Counting

 Inventing the Wiring Analyzer

-In 1952, George P. Heller and GE engineer, Warren Hannon, determined they were going to solve the issue.
+1952, George P. Heller and GE engineer Warren Hannon determined they would solve the issue.
 Hannon left GE and started working for Drive-In Theatre MFG.
 Company.
 He and Heller went to work building an automated wiring analyzer.
 Two years later, Hannon changed his title from Engineer to Head of Sales and began calling on prospects for the Model 200.

-The DIT-MCO Automatic Electrical Circuit Analyzer solved problems which had plagued the industry.
-It was fast, accurate and so simple that inexperienced personnel could use it after a minimum of training.
+The DIT-MCO Automatic Electrical Circuit Analyzer solved problems that had plagued the industry.
+It was fast, accurate, and so simple that inexperienced personnel could use it after minimum training.
 Its acceptance was immediate.

 Becoming the Leader

-In the years that followed, the Cold War and the Space Race drove the need for more advanced and larger test systems.
+The Cold War and the Space Race drove the need for more advanced and larger test systems in the following years.
 By 1960, engineering work began on the first random access wiring analyzer.
-The first units used punch paper tape for control, a precursor to the use of computers on the front end in the 1970s.
-“We went away from the fixed-sequence equipment so that standard interconnect cables could be used,” explained Thompson.
+The first units used punch paper tape for control, a precursor to computers on the front end in the 1970s.
+“We went away from the fixed-sequence equipment so standard interconnect cables could be used,” explained Thompson.
 “Technological advances in switch design and fault detection increased the speed of the test systems.”

-DIT-MCO’s equipment was used on the early Hawk missile, as well as commercial and military aircraft such as F-89 Scorpion Jets and the B-47 Bomber.
-Meanwhile, the space industry used DIT-MCO for testing of the Dyna-Soar, Project Mercury, Project Gemini, and the Apollo Program that took men and the Lunar Module to the moon.
+DIT-MCO’s equipment was used on the early Hawk missile and commercial and military aircraft, such as the F-89 Scorpion Jets and the B-47 Bomber.
+Meanwhile, the space industry used DIT-MCO to test the Dyna-Soar, Project Mercury, Project Gemini, and the Apollo Program, which took men and the Lunar Module to the moon.

 Technological advances in the 1970s brought the addition of minicomputer technology, allowing greater power through software applications.
 The focus was less on the switching technology and more on the test process from design to repair.
-The computers allowed for processing of wire lists directly into test programs, eliminating the lengthy and tedious process required previously.
-To make the most of the minicomputer, workstations were networked into a multiuser environment.
+The computers allowed for the processing of wire lists directly into test programs, eliminating the lengthy and tedious process required previously.
+Workstations were networked into a multiuser environment to make the most of the minicomputer.

 While large matrixes were available in the 1970s, they were designed with many large cabinets standing side-by-side.
 That concept is less common now as the switching matrix is built into many small modules that can be placed close to the test article, eliminating the need for long adapter cables.
-In some cases, the switching matrix is built right into line replaceable units (LRU) that fit into the same slots as the onboard avionics, eliminating adapter cables completely.
+Sometimes, the switching matrix is built into line replaceable units (LRU) that fit into the same slots as the onboard avionics, eliminating adapter cables.

 By the 1990s and early 2000s, DIT-MCO also focused on the commercial aircraft industry.
-Companies like Boeing, Airbus, Bombardier, Embraer and others began using DIT-MCO systems to test complex wiring harnesses.
-The Model 2500 could be found in wiring-harness hangers all around the world.
+Companies like Boeing, Airbus, Bombardier, and Embraer began using DIT-MCO systems to test complex wiring harnesses.
+The Model 2500 can be found in wiring harness hangers worldwide.

 The Next 75

-Present day DIT-MCO is still focused on all the mentioned industries.
-Continued growth of the company, along with further advancements in technology, has allowed an advancement in test equipment.
-The addition of handheld testers and portable field analyzers has brought focus onto test portability.
+Present-day DIT-MCO is still focused on all the mentioned industries.
+The company’s Continued growth, along with further advancements in technology, has allowed an advancement in test equipment.
+The addition of handheld testers and portable field analyzers has brought focus to test portability.
 New interface options also further drive the mission of reducing wasted test points, test time, and testing costs.
-DIT-MCO is also introducing new software solutions to support greater quality assurance objectives.
+DIT-MCO also introduces new software solutions to support more significant quality assurance objectives.

-DIT-MCO looks to be at the forefront of the wiring harness and cable testing industry for the next 75 years.
-“As we celebrate the company’s accomplishments of the past, all of us at DIT-MCO are excited for the future.
-We have a great team and are working on new innovations in support of the wire/harness industry.
-This team and company are committed to remain the market leader for the next 75 years,” commented DIT-MCO president, David Shier.
+DIT-MCO will be at the forefront of the wiring harness and cable testing industry for the next 75 years.
+“As we celebrate the company’s past accomplishments, all of us at DIT-MCO are excited about the future.
+Our great team is working on innovations supporting the wire/harness industry.
+This team and company are committed to remain the market leader for the next 75 years,” commented DIT-MCO president David Shier.

 75 Years of Logos